 If you are not familiar with buckwheat, this plant is not a grain, and despite its name, it is not a grass either like wheat.
 It's considered a "pseudocereal," a gluten-free fruit seed related to rhubarb that you can enjoy as a cereal or ground into flour.

 On occasion, I like to use it in my gluten-free baking to add a subtle earthy flavor and extra dietary fiber.
 Plus, it is an excellent source of digestible plant protein and rich in vitamins and minerals.

-I have used ground Kasha solely as a flour before to make my cinnamon vanilla waffles—you should try these.
-But this type of buckwheat (Kasha) is a toasted groat that already has nutty undertones and an aromatic flavor.
-Using regular store-bought Buckwheat flour by itself for baking can turn out somewhat bitter, and a bit too intense for some.
-However, mix the right amount of this "ancient grain" with gluten-free all-purpose flour, and you get beautiful rustic looking baked goods that are extra tender with delicious earthy flavors.
+Using regular store-bought Buckwheat flour by itself for baking drop biscuits can turn out somewhat bitter and a bit too intense for some.
+However, mix the right amount of this "ancient grain" with a soft and gluten-free all-purpose flour, and you get beautiful rustic-looking baked goods that are extra tender with an aromatic flavor and nutty undertones.

 Teff is a gluten-free whole grain and probably more well known to make breakfast porridge.
 Or, if you have ever eaten in an Ethiopian restaurant, then you no doubt have had it in the form of crepe-like sourdough bread (called injera.)

 Teff flour adds a lovely natural sweetness to these biscuits and a beautiful rustic red-brownish color—they look gorgeous on any table.
 And they add a nice nutritional boost, especially when it comes to fiber, minerals, and as a source of plant-based protein.